WILD BUCK AMERICAN RYE WHISKEY

 After several years of aging in American Oak barrels, we do a bottling, one barrel at a time.

-We hand-label and cork one bottle at a time, giving each bottle its own personal finish.
+We hand-label and cork one bottle at a time, giving each bottle its finish.

 FAQ

 Production and maturation of whisk(e)y are governed by law, not the word.
-Scotch Whisky and Irish Whiskey are often distinguished in spelling’.
+Scotch Whisky and Irish Whiskey are often distinguished by spelling.
 American whiskey is usually spelled with an ‘e,’ while English, Welsh, Japanese, and other world whiskies are not.

 The term ‘whisky’ comes from the Gaelic ‘uisge beatha’ or ‘usquebaugh,’ meaning water of life.

 A Craft Whiskey Distillery that produces fewer than 750,000 gallons annually.
-A Craft Whiskey Distillery is independently owned and operated, with more than a 75% equity stake in their company and operational control.
+A Craft Whiskey Distillery is independently owned and operated, with over 75% equity stake in the company and operational control.

-Scotch Whisky is a distilled spirit made in Scotland from cereals, water, and yeast.
+Scotch Whisky is a distilled spirit from cereals, water, and yeast from Scotland.

 NJoy Spirits Distillery, makers ofWild Buck American Rye Whiskey, is an American Whiskey made in Florida.

-Yes — just like rum with a splash of water or ice and a slice of lime.
-Or drink it “neat” in a small glass, warmed between your hands.
+Yes—just like rum, with a splash of water or ice and a slice of lime.
+You can also drink it “neat” in a small glass warmed between your hands.

 Wild Buck American Rye Whiskey is a great “neat” served whiskey.

 Start with our Award-Winning “Wild Buck American Rye Whiskey.”
-It is 100-Proof “Heaven.”
-Once you have tasted our Wild Buck American Rye Whiskey, you now know what great whiskey should taste like.
-After that, you can try some of the “off-the-shelf” whiskey, so you understand why Wild Buck American Rye Whiskey wins so many awards.
+It is 100-proof “Heaven.”
+Once you have tasted our Wild Buck American Rye Whiskey, you know what great whiskey should taste like.
+After that, try some “off-the-shelf” whiskey to understand why Wild Buck American Rye Whiskey wins so many awards.

 • Bourbon – Wild Turkey 101.